-Prince William Sound College (PWSC) serves the vast Valdez, Copper Basin and Cordova regions.
-From the primary location in Valdez, about 300 miles southeast of Anchorage, PWSC provides access to a variety of educational and training opportunities in a geographically rich, culturally diverse and inclusive environment.
-The extension sites focus on concurrent and dual enrollment opportunities for high school students, as well as workforce training and special interest courses in the Copper Basin and Cordova service area.
-The extension sites also create a visible presence and serve as a resource for potential students who want to pursue or continue a pathway into the University of Alaska System.
+Prince William Sound College (PWSC) serves the Valdez, Glennallen, and Cordova regions.
+From the primary location in Valdez, about 300 miles southeast of Anchorage, PWSC provides access to a variety of educational and training opportunities in a geographically rich, culturally diverse, and inclusive environment.
+The extension sites focus on dual enrollment opportunities for high school students, as well as workforce training and special interest courses throughout Prince William Sound, and serve as a resource for potential students in rural communities who want to pursue or continue a pathway into the University of Alaska System.

 PWSC attracts people with an adventuresome spirit who want to combine the love of outdoor activities with the opportunity to achieve their academic and career goals.
-The College offers the Associate of Arts (general transfer) degree, A.A.S. degrees in Industrial Technology and Outdoor Leadership, a variety of professional development and workforce training courses and certifications, adult basic education and GED preparation.
+The College offers the Associate of Arts (general transfer), an Associate of Applied Science in Outdoor Leadership, a variety of professional development and workforce training courses and certifications, and adult basic education, English as a Second Language, citizenship, and GED preparation.
 PWSC plays a unique role in protecting the Prince William Sound ecosystem through its extensive offerings of Fishing Vessel Training and related safety and preparedness training opportunities.
 Our Health & Fitness Center and the Whitney Museum provide recreational and cultural opportunities for students, community members, and visitors.
-In partnership with the BLM, Alyeska Pipeline Services, Providence Valdez Medical Center and numerous other local employers, PWSC provides internship and career pathway options.
+In partnership with the Bureau of Land Management, Alyeska Pipeline Services, Providence Valdez Medical Center and numerous other local employers, PWSC provides internship and career pathway options.
 PWSC maintains three apartment-style residence buildings offering a variety of affordable, independent living options for residential students.